Priest Deacon Religious Staff

 Carmel Sanchez – Office Receptionist

 High School Confirmation Coordinator & Vietnamese Children Faith Formation Coordinator (Viet CFF)

 Telephone: 714-544-3250, Ext.
 11

-I am a member of the Lovers of the Holy Cross Sisters of Los Angeles since 1986 and this past summer 2014 marked my 25th Anniversary as a Vowed Religious in my Community.
-Thank God for choosing me – unworthy sinner to be His “vesselof grace” and my response is to have Him for life…J!
-I am the second child of nine siblings and the oldest girl in my family.
-We came to the USA in December 1975 with the first group of Vietnamese refugees called the “Boat People”.
+I am a member of the Lovers of the Holy Cross Sisters of Los Angeles, and I made my Religious Solemn Vow in my Community in 2003.
+Thank God for choosing me – unworthy sinner to be His “vessel of grace” and my response is to have Him for life…!
+We came to the USA with the first group of Vietnamese refugees called the “Boat People.”
 Thank God for our life here in America: the land full of milk and honey and freedom.
 I like to pray, eat, read, sleep and travel to holy places.
 I want to teach our young people about Jesus – God and their purpose in life and hoping one day they will come to know, to love and to serve Him.
-Faith formation for children and youth is one of my Community’s Charisms and we are sent out on this mission.
-I am looking forward to spread God’s Kingdom among our children and journeying with everyone here at St. Cecilia – my new “nest”of God’s Vineyard…J!
-May our Lord Jesus, Mother Mary, St. Joseph and St. Cecilia bless us and make us grow more deeply in love of God and one another.
+Faith formation for children and youth ministry is one of my Community’s Charisms and we are sent out on this mission.
+I am looking forward to spreading God’s Kingdom among our children and journeying with everyone here at St. Cecilia – my new “nest”of God’s Vineyard…!
+May our Lord Jesus, through the intercessions of Mother Mary, St. Joseph and St. Cecilia, bless us and make us grow more deeply in love of God and one another.

 Tony Macias –